GrahamDeprecated/Laravel-Viewer/README.md

 ## WARNING

 #### This package will depreciated soon.
 The final release will be V0.2 Alpha.
-Replacement classes will be provided in my [Laravel Core(https://github.com/GrahamCampbell/Laravel-Core) package.
+Replacement classes will be provided by my [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) package.

 ## What Is Laravel Viewer?